 Just an hour and a quarter on the train from central London, Westley Farm is a world away from the hustle and bustle of the city.

-Westley Farm has long valued its natural environment and the farm has been managed sensitively to encourage wildlife habitats.
+Situated in the Cotswolds Area of Outstanding Natural Beauty, Westley Farm has long valued its natural environment and the farm has been managed sensitively to encourage wildlife habitats.
 You won’t find any phosphates or artificial fertilisers here but you may see kestrels, buzzards, owls, badgers, foxes and deer as well as the sheep and cattle that graze the fields.
-We are working with the Butterfly Conservation Trust and Back From the Brink to create habitats to encourage the rare Marsh Fritillary butterfly to breed on the farm.
+We are working with Natural England, the Butterfly Conservation Trust and Back From the Brink to create habitats to encourage the rare Marsh Fritillary butterfly to breed on the farm.
 If you’re lucky, you may spot them in the summer months.

 The farm is just four miles away from Stroud, with its famous farmers’ market, while a 20-minute walk across the fields takes you to the nearest pub, a quintessential open-beamed Cotswolds inn where you can sit outside and watch the sun go down over the hills.